EnigmaCurry/rust-axum-template/README.md

 # rust-axum-template

-This is my [Axum](https://github.com/tokio-rs/axum) template for new Rust projects.
+This is my [Axum](https://github.com/tokio-rs/axum) server template for new Rust web projects.

 This is ALPHA software in-development.